PX4/PX4-user_guide/en/flight_modes/follow_me.md

   - Set the vehicle on the ground, press the safety switch and step back at least 10 meters.
   - Arm the vehicle and takeoff.
 - Switch into follow me mode.
-  - The copter will first ascend to the specified [minimum height](#NAV_MIN_FT_HT) while facing the target, then move horizontally, to avoid potential collisions
+  - The copter will first ascend to the specified [minimum height](#NAV_MIN_FT_HT) while facing the target, to avoid potential collisions, before moving horizontally,

 At this point you can start moving, and the drone will be following you.